acmdas/das_fieldstones/morefieldstones2020.md

 ## Truth
 Sunday, 23 August 2020

-“The truth does not chance according to our ability to stomach it.”—Flannery O’Connor
+“The truth does not change according to our ability to stomach it.”—Flannery O’Connor

 ## Empire
 Wednesday, 19 August 2020